 - Peter borrows a man's phone to call Happy.
-When Happy asks where Peter is, Peter can't pronounce Broek op de Langedijk and resorts to having the man loaning the phone say it to Happy for him.
+When Happy asks where Peter is, Peter can't pronounce Broek op Langedijk and resorts to having the man loaning the phone say it to Happy for him.
 Only then does the location caption come on screen.

-- When Happy arrives in the Netherlands Peter, who had just been completely fooled by Mysterio pretending to be Nick Fury, asks Happy to prove he's actually himself and not an imposter by telling him something only Happy would know.
-A very confused Happy replies with a story about how when they were in Germany together Peter ordered a movie via the hotel's pay-per-view system and even though the title didn't appear on the bill Happy could tell from the price it was porn, and Peter didn't know how he could have figured that out.
+- When Happy arrives in the Netherlands, Peter, who had just been completely fooled by Mysterio pretending to be Nick Fury, asks Happy to prove he's actually himself and not an imposter by telling him something only Happy would know.
+A very confused Happy replies with a story about how when they were in Germany together Peter ordered a movie via the hotel's pay-per-view system and even though the title didn't appear on the bill Happy could tell from the price it was an "adult movie," and Peter didn't know how he could have figured that out.
 Peter, now convinced it's actually Happy, cuts him off from continuing the story.

 - A brief example in a not-funny scene.
 When Happy is stitching up Peters back, after a bit Peter gets frustrated with the painful stitches and walks away.
 We didnt see it, but Peter probably had a needle and thread dangling from his back for that scene.

 - Peter asks Happy for his phone and then for his password.Happy: "Password".

 Peter: No. What is your password?

 Peter: You're the head of security and your password is "password"?!

 Happy: Hey, I don't feel good about it either.